HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_unica_integration/out_of_box_method.md

 ### Leveraging the Application Object in a rule
 - Create a Rule and add the attribute of the Application Object created in the previous step.
 It shows the variable added in the loaded Application Object
 ![use-oob-application-object-in-rules](../../../images/use-oob-application-object-in-rules.png)
-- Add the values to segments which you'd like to compare it as per rule creation
+- Add the values to segments that you like to compare it as per rule creation
 ![oob-create-rule](../../../images/oob-create-rule.png)
 - Preview the result in the Preview Tab of the navigator for the rule created
 ![check-rule-result](../../../images/check-rule-result.png)